keithbuhler/keithbuhler.github.io/slideshows/home.md

 </section><section data-markdown>

-#### They are so grateful for our community here in Kentucky who have become family to us.
+#### They are so grateful for our community here in Kentucky who have become family.

 ## They will miss you all.